-The Audit Committee is a committee of the main Board of Trustees.
-Its purpose is to help promote the highest standards of propriety in the use of public funds and encourage proper accountability for the use of those funds.
-To promote the development of internal control systems which will help satisfy the Board of Trustees that the Multi Academy Trust will achieve its objectives whilst operating in accordance with any statutory requirements.
-In 2019/20 there will be 3 meetings scheduled during the year.
+The Audit Committee is also a sub-committee of the main Board of Trustees.
+Its purpose is to help promote the highest standards of propriety in the use of public funds and encourage proper accountability for the use of those funds, and to promote the development of internal control systems which will help satisfy the Board of Trustees that the Multi Academy Trust will achieve its objectives whilst operating in accordance with any statutory requirements.